Job market paper

 With Harry Cooperman

-2025: Purdue University, Emory University, Georgia Tech, Michigan State University, Texas A&M University
+2025: Southern Finance Association Annual Meeting 2026, New York Fed, Chicago Fed Conference on Muni Bond Markets, Virtual Municipal Finance Workshop, Purdue University, Emory University, Georgia Tech, Michigan State University, Texas A&M University

 2024: Colorado State University, Stanford Data Science Conference, Inter–Finance PhD Seminar Series, Kiel–Göttingen–CEPR Conference

-2019: IMF European and Fiscal Affairs Department, March 13, IMF Research Department, February 6
+2019: IMF European and Fiscal Affairs Department, IMF Research Department

 With Darrell Duffie, Zhe Geng, and Jun Pan